lu211/centrality_social_networks/README.md

 # centrality_social_networks
-This repository is for the practial use of Wasserman &amp; Faust (1994) defined measures of centralization in Python

-It can be opened in Jupyter Notebook.
+This repository is for the practial use of Wasserman &amp; Faust (1994) defined measures of centralization in Python.
+It was written and can therefore be used in Jupyter Notebook.

 NOTE: when running the scripts again, the (un)directed graph can change since they are random generated.